Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Comparison of the EOM and auxiliary wavefunction pictures

-We deduce from the expression of the detachment and attachment density matrices that \begin{proposition} The native {\normalfont TDDFRT} natural difference orbitals are not paired in general. \end{proposition} Indeed, unlike the CIS method for which the negative semidefinite and positive semidefinite blocks share $\mathrm{min}(N,(L-N))$ eigenvalues according to lemma \ref{theo:eigenvalues}, here we do not have the same configuration since we have two sums of products of the type that was encountered in the negative semidefinite and positive semidefinite blocks in CIS, which means here that the $\eta$--type detachment/attachment 1--RDM's might not share eigenvalues — so the natural difference orbitals are not necessarily paired.
+We deduce from the expression of the detachment and attachment density matrices that \begin{proposition} The natural difference orbitals pairing property is not universal. \end{proposition} \begin{proof} Unlike the CIS method for which the negative semidefinite and positive semidefinite blocks share $\mathrm{min}(N,(L-N))$ nonnegative eigenvalues according to Lemma \ref{theo:eigenvalues}, in the case of EOM--TDDFRT — which readily provides a counterexample to the NDO's pairing property — we do not have the same configuration since we have two sums of products of the type that was encountered in the negative semidefinite and positive semidefinite blocks in CIS, which means here that the $\eta$--type detachment/attachment 1--RDM's might not share eigenvalues — so the natural difference orbitals are not necessarily paired. \end{proof} We therefore lose the simplified departure-arrival orbital picture we had in the CIS case.
 We also find that the integral of the detachment/attachment density satisfies